Do Go On - 314 - The Oak Island Mystery

 The next one is the Holy Grail and Ark of the Covenant.

-Hi, man.
+Oh, man.

 It's a short one.

-of rocks so there are some that believe oak island became the final resting place of the templar treasure.
-Look at the Holy Grails there.
+So there are some that believe Oak Island became the final resting place of the Templar treasure.

 Because they found Christian cross formation of rocks.

-And was this Christian cross, was that a symbol specifically used
+And was this Christian cross?

 Yeah.

-Because I think it's spread since then at least.
+Because I think it's spread since then, at least.

 It's used pretty commonly now.

-But up until that point, it was kind of specifically a sign
+But up until that point, it was kind of specifically a sign of the Templar Society.

 Wow.